Things to do

 Open questions:

-read/updatedecisions?
-PII concern — the entity may contain CHD or PII that doesn't belong in the audit log. - Coverage: does the
+• Include the loaded entity in read/update decisions?
+PII concern — the entity may contain CHD or PII that doesn't belong in the audit log.

 6. Production soak — the v1.0 gate